Dark Triad at Work

 Enforcement-focused work attitude: It assesses one’s strong belief in their

-abilities and strengths to gain success in their workplace, along with their
+abilities and strengths to gain success in the workplace, along with their

-emotional toughness, lack of empathy and sceptical attitude towards colleagues.
+emotional toughness, lack of empathy and skeptical attitude towards colleagues.

 c)